-Google Cache is an excellent way to view the page you want to see quickly.
+Google Cache is an excellent way to quickly view the page you want.
 To access it, enter the name of the site or the specific page you want to load into the search engine.
 Once you find the result on the search page, head to the right of it and click on the three vertical dots to the side.

 Just like that, you opened up the web page.
 Look for the cache option on your browser whenever a web page doesn’t load.
 Or you can try this next strategy.